datsfilipe/nix-envs/README.md

 Versions are declared in `*/versions.json` and exposed as devShell names formatted as `v<major>-<minor>-<patch>`.
 Each directory still exposes `#default` as the latest entry in its manifest.

+Tools flake shells piggyback on the dynamic language envs (Node/Go/Rust/Python/Bun) and install their LSPs/formatters using the corresponding package manager at shell start (npm/pip/go install/cargo install).

 ## Automation

 - `scripts/update-*.sh`: fetches the latest upstream versions and updates `versions.json` (uses `nix-prefetch-url`).